Hitchin railway station

-Hitchin railway station serves the town of Hitchin in Hertfordshire.
+Hitchin railway station serves the market town of Hitchin in Hertfordshire.
 It is located approximately 1 mi north east of the town centre and 31 mi 74 chain north of London King's Cross on the East Coast Main Line.

-Until the current Stevenage station opened in 1973, many Intercity services stopped at Hitchin.
+Until the current Stevenage station opened in 1973, many InterCity services stopped at Hitchin.

 In August 2007 Hitchin was awarded Secure Station status after improvements to station security were made by First Capital Connect, including new lighting, extra CCTV and the installation of automatic ticket gates.

 History

 The first section of the Great Northern Railway (GNR) - that from Louth to a junction with the Manchester, Sheffield and Lincolnshire Railway at Grimsby - opened on 1 March 1848, but the southern section of the main line, between Maiden Lane and Peterborough, was not opened until August 1850.
 Hitchin was one of the original stations, opening with the line on 7 August 1850.

 On 21 October 1850 Hitchin became a junction station with the opening of the first section of the Royston and Hitchin Railway, between Hitchin and Royston (it was extended to Shepreth on 3 August 1851).
 The Midland Railway (MR) opened a route from Leicester via Bedford to Hitchin on 1 February 1858, by which MR trains used the GNR to reach London.

 After the opening of the Midland Railway's own line from Bedford via Luton to London, and the line's terminus at St. Pancras in 1868, their line between Bedford and Hitchin was reduced to branch status.
 It lost its passenger service in 1961 and was closed completely in 1964, with the exception of a stub from Bedford to Cardington which itself was closed in 1969.
 In May 1964 part of the line was used for the railway scene in the film Those Magnificent Men in their Flying Machines.
 The embankment for the line could, until early 2012, still be walked from just north of the station, through the fields to Ickleford, but this section is now closed off.
 Opened in June 2013 a new embankment now carries a single-track line onto a viaduct for Letchworth-bound trains over the East Coast Main Line as part of the Hitchin Flyover project.